 The U.S. Commerce Department, through BIS, responded to the Russian Federation's ("Russia's") further invasion of Ukraine by implementing a sweeping series of stringent export controls that severely restrict Russia's access to technologies and other items that it needs to sustain its aggressive military capabilities.
 These controls primarily target Russia's defense, aerospace, and maritime sectors and are intended to cut off Russia's access to vital technological inputs, atrophy key sectors of its industrial base, and undercut Russia's strategic ambitions to exert influence on the world stage.
-Effective February 24, 2022, BIS imposed expansive controls on aviation-related (e.g., Commerce Control List Categories 7 and 9) items to Russia, including a license requirement for the export, reexport or transfer (in-country) to Russia of any aircraft or aircraft parts specified in Export Control Classification Number (ECCN) 9A991 (Section 746.8(a)(1) of the EAR).3 BIS will review any export or reexport license applications for such items under a policy of denial.
+Effective February 24, 2022, BIS imposed expansive controls on aviation-related (e.g., Commerce Control List Categories 7 and 9) items to Russia, including a license requirement for the export, reexport or transfer (in-country) to Russia of any aircraft or aircraft parts specified in Export Control Classification Number (ECCN) 9A991 (Section 746.8(a)(1) of the EAR).
+BIS will review any export or reexport license applications for such items under a policy of denial.
 See Section 746.8(b).
-Effective March 2, 2022, BIS excluded any aircraft registered in, owned, or controlled by, or under charter or lease by Russia or a national of Russia from being eligible for license exception Aircraft, Vessels, and Spacecraft (AVS) (Section 740.15 of the EAR).4 Accordingly, any U.S.-origin aircraft or foreign aircraft that includes more than 25% controlled U.S.-origin content, and that is registered in, owned, or controlled by, or under charter or lease by Russia or a national of Russia, is subject to a license requirement before it can travel to Russia.
+Effective March 2, 2022, BIS excluded any aircraft registered in, owned, or controlled by, or under charter or lease by Russia or a national of Russia from being eligible for license exception Aircraft, Vessels, and Spacecraft (AVS) (Section 740.15 of the EAR).
+Accordingly, any U.S.-origin aircraft or foreign aircraft that includes more than 25% controlled U.S.-origin content, and that is registered in, owned, or controlled by, or under charter or lease by Russia or a national of Russia, is subject to a license requirement before it can travel to Russia.

-3 87 Fed.
+&lt;sup>3 87 Fed.
 Reg.
 12226 (Mar.
 3, 2022).
 Additionally, BIS published a final rule effective April 8, 2022, which imposed licensing requirements on items controlled on the Commerce Control List ("CCL") under Categories 0-2 that are destined for Russia or Belarus.
 Accordingly, now all CCL items require export, reexport, and transfer (incountry) licenses if destined for or within Russia or Belarus.
 87 Fed.
 Reg.
 22130 (Apr.
 14, 2022).

-4 87 Fed.
+&lt;sup>4 87 Fed.
 Reg.
 13048 (Mar.
 8, 2022).

 OEE's request for renewal is based upon the facts underlying the issuance of the initial TDO and the evidence developed over the course of this investigation, which indicate a blatant disregard for U.S. export controls, as well as the TDO.
-Specifically, the initial TDO, issued on April 7, 2022, was based on evidence that Azur engaged in conduct prohibited by the Regulations by operating aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia after March 2, 2022, from destinations including Nha Trang, Vietnam, Dubai, United Arab Emirates, and Antalya, Turkey, without the required BIS authorization.
-Further evidence submitted by BIS indicated that Azur was continuing to operate aircraft subject to the EAR both into and out of Moscow and other cities in Russia potentially in violation of Section 736.2(b)(10) of the Regulations.
+Specifically, the initial TDO, issued on April 21, 2022, was based on evidence that Aviastar engaged in conduct prohibited by the Regulations by operating multiple aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia after March 2, 2022, from destinations including Hangzhou, China, Shenzhen, China, and Zhengzhou, China, without the required BIS authorization.

-In its September 13, 2022 request for renewal of the TDO, BIS has submitted evidence that Azur continues to operate in violation of the April 7, 2022 TDO and/or the Regulations by operating aircraft subject to the EAR and classified under ECCN 9A991.b on flights into and out of Russia.
-Specifically, BIS's evidence and related investigation indicated that Azur has continued to operate aircraft subject to the EAR, including, but not limited to, flights into and out of Russia from/to Antalya, Turkey, Bodrum, Turkey, and Dalaman, Turkey.
+In its September 13, 2022, request for renewal of the TDO, BIS has submitted evidence that Aviastar continues to operate in violation of the April 21, 2022 TDO and/or the Regulations by operating aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia.
+Specifically, BIS's evidence and related investigation indicated that Aviastar has continued to operate aircraft subject to the EAR, including, but not limited to, flights into and out of Russia from/to Hangzhou, China and Zhengzhou, China, as well as on domestic flights within Russia potentially in violation of Section 736.2(b)(10) of the Regulations.
 Information about those flights includes, but is not limited to, the following: